 All core sessions and most choice sessions of the programme will run twice a year.
 They will be published in advance to help you plan.

-Find out at a glance about which category of HEA Fellowship is applicable to you and the relevant core, choice and option sessions that you will need to complete.
+See below which category of HEA Fellowship is applicable to you and the relevant core and choice sessions that you will need to complete.

 For those new to the University and on probation, the Academic Staff Development (ASD) will normally make contact to invite you to attend, but you are quite welcome to contact us at any time.

 We have developed some videos to talk you through the basics of the UKPSF and HEA Fellowship and recommend you watch them before attending the Induction to Pathways to HEA fellowship (PHEAF).